-IS gunmen mow down hundreds of refugees fleeing Mosul
+IS militants have shot dead hundreds of fleeing refugees in Mosul

 The civilians were "mown down" in their dozens as they tried to take refuge in a local hospital, AP reports.